mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/04/gke-cilium.md

 ---
 title: ebpf and cilium, to bring more security and more networking capabilities in gke
-date: 2021-03-17
+date: 2021-04-17
 tags: [security, container, kubernetes, gcp]
-description: let's see ebpf and cilium on gke and how they are bringing more security and networking capabilities and visibility
+description: let's see ebpf and cilium on gke and how they are bringing more security and networking capabilities
 aliases:
     - /gke-ebpf/
     - /gke-cilium/